Jolyon Maugham: Early and personal life

 Maugham is the son of the novelist David Benedictus, although they did not meet until Maugham was 17.
 He was brought up in New Zealand by his English mother, Lynne Joyce Maugham, and his adoptive father, Alan Barker.
-At 16 he had to leave his parents' house after a dispute, and did cleaning work.
+At 16 he left his parents' house after a dispute, and did cleaning work.
 He went to England in 1989 and stayed with his mother's father after finishing school.

 Maugham went to Wellington High School, New Zealand.
 He graduated with a first-class LLB in European Legal Studies from Durham University (Hatfield College) in 1995.
 He also spent some time in Belgium at the Katholieke Universiteit Leuven, studying under Walter Van Gerven, and later completed an MA at Birkbeck, University of London.
 As a student he was sent by a temping agency to carry out secretarial work at a law firm, but was sent back for being a man.
 Maugham sued, claiming to be a victim of sex discrimination, and was awarded compensation.

 His father was Jewish, and he considers himself a non-observant Jew, though his wife and wider family are observant.

 Career

 Maugham completed his pupillage in the chambers of Lord Irvine.
-Initially practising from chambers in New Square, Lincoln's Inn, Maugham was latterly a tenant at Devereux Chambers, specialising in taxation law.
+Initially practising from chambers in New Square, Lincoln's Inn, Maugham was later a tenant at Devereux Chambers, specialising in taxation law.
 He was appointed Queen's Counsel in 2015.
 He left Devereux Chambers at the end of 2020.

 In 2023, Maugham published Bringing Down Goliath: How Good Law Can Topple the Powerful, a book that examines three cases and what they can tell us about using the law for social good.
 It made the Sunday Times bestseller list.
 The reviewer in the Royal College of General Practitioners' medical journal, the British Journal of General Practice, wrote: "Maugham's blow-by-blow account of the PPE fiasco will make your blood run cold."
-They refer to Maugham's description of "a despairing senior civil servant who asked for the 'VIP lane' to be abolished as the PPE sourcing team was 'drowning in VIP requests and "High Priority" contacts that...either do not hold the correct certification or do not pass due diligence'...[the VIP lane] was crowding out companies who had an actual track record in manufacturing and distributing medical-grade PPE."
+They refer to Maugham's description of "a despairing senior civil servant who asked for the 'VIP lane' to be abolished as the PPE sourcing team was 'drowning in VIP requests and "High Priority" contacts that ... either do not hold the correct certification or do not pass due diligence' ... [the VIP lane] was crowding out companies who had an actual track record in manufacturing and distributing medical-grade PPE."
 Summarising the book's importance, the reviewer writes "Here's why you need to read this book.
 In these days of complex capitalism, every contract has numerous subcontractors and a murky chain of accountability.
 In such circumstances, investigative journalists and honest, questioning citizens can get only so far, because powerful people lie".
 Yuan Yi Zhu gave a critical review in The Times and described it as "the pompous bloviating of a Twitter KC".